gre-v-el/Shell-Texturing/README.md

 | LShift + Drag LMB |  Move object  |

 ## UI
-The textboxes can be either clicked and the edited using keyboard, or dragged left-right OR up-down.
+The textboxes can be either clicked and then edited using keyboard, or dragged left-right OR up-down.

 ![ui dragging](readme_imgs/ui.gif)